Improving the Brighton Station area

 - Network Rail is keen to make better use of Mangalore Way, possibly developing it as a ‘Borough Market’ type destination.
 Network Rail is also investigating the possibility of a high quality cycle parking facility at the northern entrance.

 The final southern entrance scheme follows an initial consultation in 2011 asking for residents' priorities for the area.
 Around 1,200 people responded and, from that, we developed a number of station area design options (PDF 900kb) and asked for feedback.
 The final plan takes into account the positive and negative comments made by the public and discussions with our partners over the last year.

 - Station Gateway original consultation booklet (PDF 494kb)

 - Options investigated for possible taxi rank locations (PDF 494kb)

 - Information about how we arrived at the earlier design options (PDF 96kb)

-Any options on changing road layouts would only be put in place alongside measures to ensure necessary local vehicle access remains, and we won't consider options that will redirect a lot of traffic through nearby residential streets.
+Any options on changing road layouts are only being put in place alongside measures to ensure necessary local vehicle access remains, and we haven't considered options that will redirect a lot of traffic through nearby residential streets.